 HKFP’s on-the-ground reporting is also appearing in The Guardian.

-Queues formed outside the West Kowloon Law Courts Building in the early hours of Monday for tickets to fill a limited number of public seats.
-There were 39 seats available for members of the public in the main courtroom, and 367 open for people to watch a live broadcast of the proceedings in court extensions.
+The Judiciary reserved 39 seats for members of the public in the main courtroom, while 367 people may watch a live broadcast of the proceedings in court extensions.

 “I just heard that all the most outspoken activists are here, like Joshua Wong, Gwyneth Ho, and Benny Tai, and all the others, so I just want to come and see what happens there.”

-Ahead of the hearing, members of the League of Social Democrats, one of Hong Kong’s last active pro-democracy groups, were pushed away by police when they arrived at West Kowloon Magistrates’ Court to protest.
+Members of the League of Social Democrats (LSD), one of Hong Kong’s last active pro-democracy groups, were pushed away by police when they arrived at West Kowloon Magistrates’ Court to protest.

-One of the members, Dickson Chau, was fined HK$5,000 after removing his mask for a few seconds, InMedia reported.
+LSD member Dickson Chau was taken away by police after removing his face mask momentarily.
 Wearing a face mask remains mandatory in public spaces, including outdoors, under Hong Kong’s Covid-19 regulations.

 Support HKFP | Code of Ethics | Error/typo? | Contact Us | Newsletter | Transparency & Annual Report